 Rwanda has several endangered animal species like the Gorillas, Golden money, Chimpanzees, lions and others with hundreds of birds.

-Nyungwe National Park visit is much a wore some with alot of activities which ar...
+5 days Nyungwe National Park Safari visit is much a wore some with alot of act...

-Book this wonderful safari to trek all primates like Golden Monkey plus many mor...
+Book this wonderful 6 Days Rwanda Safari to trek all primates like Golden Monkey...